Theo2co/adanalysts-template-website/storydata.md

     <div class="chat-bubble">
       <div class="chat-name">RAJ · NLP GEEK</div>
       <p>
-        Now the key diagnostic: propensity score distributions.
-        They’re different… but they overlap.
+        So the distributions are different… but they overlap
       </p>
     </div>
   </div>